binayjy8/CSS-PR-2/README.md

-binay bhusan mohanta is the p
+binay bhusan mohanta is the pr